JPTolen/Genisp_reproduction/README.md

 The original paper can be found at: https://arxiv.org/abs/2205.03688.

-The github page containing the code: https://github.com/JPTolen/Genisp_reproduction.
+The github page containing the code: https://github.com/JPTolen/Genisp_reproduction the main file is dataset_class.

 ## Introduction